chriMay/Image_Harvester/readme.md

 The currently used camera in the field is mvBlueCOUGAR-X105bG For testing the Software I got a mvBlueFOX3-2051G.

-## Parameters which can be set (with device specific default settings):

-1. FrameRate (Frequenz mit der Bilder aufgenommen werden)
-   BlueFox3: 5450 Hz

-2. Exposure Time
-   BlueFox3: 20000 us (Microseconds)

-3. Gain
-   BlueFox3: 0 absolute physical value!

-4. Trigger
-   There are free lines on the camera which can be used to send a trigger signal.
-For example to trigger an external light source. (see _config.ini_)

 # How to use

 ## Installation Guide